ctf-wiki/ctf-wiki/docs/pwn/linux/glibc-heap/heap_structure.md

 - the address of the corresponding arena of the heap
 - Since a thread requests a heap, it may be used up and must be applied again.
-Therefore, one may have multiple heaps.
+Therefore, one thread may have multiple heaps.
 Prev records the address of the last heap_info.
 Here you can see that each heap&#39;s heap_info is linked through a singly linked list.
 - size indicates the size of the current heap
 - The last part ensures alignment (**What is the reason for the negative use here?**)